Contents

 Astrograph telescopes tend to be characterized by having fast focal ratios which makes them good at imaging.

 A telescope’s focal ratio is calculated by dividing the focal length by the aperture.
-The resulting figure is the f/number (f/3, f/11, etc) and the lower this is the better (for astrophotography).
+The resulting figure is the f/number (f/3, f/11, etc), and the lower this is the better (for astrophotography).

 You can use our free Focal Ratio Calculator to work this out for any telescope.

-A fast focal ratio means efficient light gathering and a wide field of view, which is ideal for capturing large deep sky objects like galaxies.
+A fast focal ratio means efficient light gathering and a wide field of view, which is ideal for capturing large deep-sky objects like galaxies.

-Astrographs are specialized telescopes for astrophtography, and so naturally are great at it.
+Astrographs are specialized telescopes for astrophotography, and so naturally are great at it.
 However, there are some great all-round telescopes that excel for both observing and imaging and some have the capacity to be adapted to specialize for either.

-For example, with a number of Celestron telescopes you are able to remove the secondary mirror of the telescope so that a camera can be attached directly (Celestron call this Fastar technology).
+For example, with a number of Celestron telescopes you are able to remove the secondary mirror of the telescope so that a camera can be attached directly (Celestron calls this Fastar technology).
 This dramatically increases the focal ratio to make it better for imaging.

 You can read more on models such as the Celestron C14 and EdgeHD 8 in our article on the best telescopes for astrophotography.

 If you are considering astrograph vs telescope, then it’s just worth thinking about what your main goals are.
 If you want something that is dedicated to taking photos, then an astrograph makes sense.
-However, if it is your only telescope and you might like to use it for observing as well, then a more all round model might be best.
+However, if it is your only telescope and you might like to use it for observing as well, then a more all-round model might be best.

-What types of telescopes are astrographs?
+What Types of Telescopes are Astrographs?

 Astrographs can take the form of many different telescope types, including: